-To be able to use dim mak on a basic level one only needs to know the location of a handful of easily accessible points and to use ones martial arts skill to avoid being hit and to put oneself in a position where one can hit the opponent.
-Many of the points work when just hit with normal external power, one does not need to spend years learning fa jin (striking with an explosive release of internal force).
-However by knowing true fa jin it makes it possible to generate massive force from a very short distance.
-This means if we do not have much room to manoeuver we can hit the dim mak points from very close distance and they will still work.
+To be able to use dim mak on a basic level, one only needs to know the location of a handful of easily accessible points and how to use one’s martial arts skill to hit them.
+Many of the points work when they are hit with normal external power.
+One does not need to spend years learning fa jin (striking with an explosive release of internal force).
+However, by knowing true fa jin, it makes it possible to generate great force from a very short distance.
+This means, if we do not have much room to manoeuver, we can hit the dim mak points from a very close distance, and they will still work.

-It is clear that in China in ancient times martial artists new acupuncture and used this knowledge to make their fighting systems more effective.
-It is a great skill to be able to use dim mak to defeat an opponent if we are attacked.
-However if we take a deep look into our selves we realize that just cultivating the skill of being able to harm people is very unbalanced.
-However if we study acupuncture then we have some balance, we can heal injuries to ourselves and others that occur during our martial arts training and also help members of the public to recover from illness and injury.
+It is clear that in ancient China, martial artists knew acupuncture and used this knowledge to make their self-defence systems more effective.
+However, if we take a deep look into ourselves, we realise that just cultivating the skill of being able to harm people is very unbalanced.
+However, if we study acupuncture, then we have some balance.
+We can heal injuries to ourselves and others that occur during our martial arts training and also help others to recover from illness and injury.

-Dim mak should never be used for demonstrations only for defeating opponents.
-There is short and long term damage from any type of knock out, so it would not be sensible for a person to volunteer themselves to be hit at a seminar where dim mak is being demonstrated.
+It should only be used for self-defence if there is no other option.
+There is short and long-term damage from any type of knockout, so it would not be sensible for a person to volunteer themselves to be hit at a seminar where dim mak is being demonstrated.

-So if we train to be effective acupuncturists as well as effective martial artists then we have a yin yang balance in our training and our lives.
-We can be healers as well as fighters by using the same knowledge of acupuncture points for both combat and healing.
-For healing we would be tapping into our higher spiritual nature and for fighting we tap into our animal survival nature.
+If we train to be effective acupuncturists as well as effective martial artists, then we have a yin yang balance in our training and our lives.
+We can be healers as well as fighters by using the same knowledge of acupuncture points for both self-defence and healing.